Maya Moore was named the co-winner with Megan Hodge, a senior volleyball player at Penn State University.

 June 21, 2010

-University of Connecticut women's basketball student-athlete Maya Moore was named to co-winner of the annual Honda-Broderick Cup, given by the Collegiate Women Sports Awards designating the Collegiate Woman Athlete of the Year, Monday.
+NEW YORK - University of Connecticut women's basketball student-athlete Maya Moore was named to co-winner of the annual Honda-Broderick Cup, given by the Collegiate Women Sports Awards designating the Collegiate Woman Athlete of the Year, Monday.

 Moore shares the award with volleyball standout Megan Hodge, a senior volleyball player at Penn State University and is the third athlete from the University of Connecticut to receive the prestigious award.

 The Collegiate Woman Athlete of the Year award recognizes not only outstanding athletic achievement but also team contributions, scholastics and community involvement.
 This year's tie marks only the second time that two athletes have received the Honda-Broderick Cup in the same year.

 Judith R. Holland, co-founder and executive director of the Collegiate Women Sports Awards, noted: "This year's history-making tie for our top award is highly unusual.
 And while it is extremely rare for us to have a tie for Collegiate Woman Athlete of the Year, in this case it is quite fortuitous, as we are delighted to be able to give the award to two such outstanding athletes and exemplary young women as Maya and Megan.
 They are both very worthy recipients and we are proud to have them join our legacy."